 The Children’s Health Insurance Program (CHIP)

-A student health plan (Check with your school to ensure that the plan qualifies.)
+Most student health plans (Check with your school to ensure that the plan qualifies.)

 Peace Corps volunteer plan